 People with heart failure suffer from a variety of ailments, including shortness of breath, rapid heart rate, edemas, reduced exercise capacity, can often struggle with simple daily activities, and are frequently hospitalized.
 Many of these symptoms can significantly reduce the quality of life for an individual.

-Cannabidiol is lipid soluble, virtually insoluble in water, highly sensitive to deactivation in the liver via first-pass metabolism and is rapidly cleared from the body.
-This results in low active blood levels and overall bioavailability of less than 10% when taken orally.
-Cardiol’s CTX01 formulation for subcutaneous administration is designed to avoid first-pass metabolism, optimize and maintain blood levels of the drug, and target cannabidiol to areas of inflammation and increased fibrosis in the heart.
-Cardiol believes that overcoming the low bioavailability issues associated with cannabidiol and targeting the drug to sites of disease, will significantly broaden the therapeutic potential of this molecule.
+Cannabidiol is lipid soluble, virtually insoluble in water, highly sensitive to deactivation in the liver via first-pass metabolism when taken orally and is rapidly cleared from the body.
+This results in a low overall bioavailability of less than 10% when taken orally.
+Cardiol’s subcutaneous administration of cannabidiol is designed to minimise first-pass metabolism, optimize and maintain blood levels of the drug, and target inflammation and increased fibrosis in the heart.
+Cardiol believes that overcoming the low bioavailability issues associated with cannabidiol will significantly broaden the therapeutic potential of this molecule.

 Dalton Pharma Services